Skip to Main Content

 About the Authors

-Andrea Baer is a Public Services Librarian at Rowan University Libraries.
+At the time this tutorial was created Andrea Baer was a Public Services Librarian at Rowan University Libraries.
 She has been an academic librarian for 10 years.
 Prior to becoming a librarian Andrea taught literature, languages, and writing in various educational settings, including higher education.
 Her research and writing focuses on information literacy and reflective teaching practice.

 Dan Kipnis is the Life Sciences Librarian at Rowan University Libraries.
 He has worked as an academic librarian for 20 years and has published on a variety of topics including digital archives and information literacy.